 Local conditions will affect whether or not you need a building permit, but new construction, including additions, almost always require one.
 They cover everything from foundation to roofing.

 Any change of use, such as remodeling a garage into a living space, will call for a permit.
-Ironically enough, demolishing structures often requires a building permit as well.
+Ironically enough, demolishing a structure often requires a building permit as well.

-Plumbing, electrical and mechanical work is sometimes covered by a building permit, but some others times it requires a separate one, which may be issued only to the field professionals such as licensed electricians or plumbers.
-Work involving septic, HVAC, irrigation and solar power systems may need a permit as well.
+Plumbing, electrical and mechanical work are sometimes covered by a building permit, but some other times, it requires a separate one, which may be issued only to the field professionals such as licensed electricians or plumbers.
+Work involving septic, HVAC, irrigation, and solar power systems may need a permit as well.

 Simple cosmetic repairs like painting, wallpapering, new carpets, or changing a faucet don’t require a permit.
 But there are plenty of building projects that fall into the gray area, so always check with your town clerk before starting.
 Believe it or not, zoning administrators want to work with you and will gladly give you all the information you need to complete your project successfully.

 Some municipalities send an inspector to the job site to examine the work at different stages of completion, to make sure that construction complies with building codes.
 Burlington, Colchester, and Winooski are some of these.
 Other towns, such as South Burlington and Shelburne, will not inspect the work of your contractor, so hiring a trusted professional is vital to ensure your project is done correctly.